easyuc/EasyUC/uc-dsl/LexerParser/README.txt

 In order to compile, it is necessary to add a symbolic link "ECsrc" pointing to the EC source directory.

+If there is already a _build directory, first delete it.

-Furthermore, the file ecVersion.ml.in needs to be copied to ecVersion.ml, so that both are contained in the EC /src/ directory.
+--- not clear this is relevant anymore? --- Furthermore, the file ecVersion.ml.in needs to be copied to ecVersion.ml, so that both are contained in the EC /src/ directory.
+---

-(When building EasyCrypt itself, this is done by its makefile, we don't have a makefile) In order for the interface between the UC DSL and EC to work there are two paths that need to be setup in dlEcInterface.ml.
+(When building EasyCrypt itself, this is done by its makefile, we don't have a makefile.)
+In order for the interface between the UC DSL and EC to work there are two paths that need to be setup in dlEcInterface.ml.

-ecTheoriesDir points to the directory that contains theories that come with EasyCrypt.
+* ecTheoriesDir points to the directory that contains theories that come with EasyCrypt:

-ucTheoriesDir points to the directory that contains "user-defined" types and operators that are imported/required by UC DSL code.
+* ucTheoriesDir points to the directory that contains "user-defined" types and operators that are imported/required by UC DSL code.

 The build configuration for ocamlbuild is contained in _tags and myocamlbuild.ml files.